BootcampersCollective/Coders-Workshop/collaborators/AdamVinueza/cryptogram/README.md

 ## Testing

-There is a test runner, `run_test.py`, which uses a test file, `tests.data`, consisting of newline-delimited JSON strings.
-To run the tests, use the
+There is a test runner, `run_test.py`, which uses a test file, `simple_tests.json`, consisting of newline-delimited JSON strings.
+To run the tests, use the command:
-command:
 ```
 ./run_tests.py test_data/simple_tests.json
 ```